UoM-NXCT/TAMS/README.md

 ## Documentation

-The documentation is hosted [online](https://tams-nxct.readthedocs.io/en/latest/).
+You can read the documentation [online](https://tams-nxct.readthedocs.io/).

 You can also build the documentation locally by executing the following command from the `docs/` directory:

 ```commandline